 The National Landlords Association sounded a note of caution, with Chris Norris, director of policy and practice, stating:

 “We must make sure that adequate thought is given to the needs of both tenants and landlords.

 “Everyone agrees that moving between tenancies should be made easier and cheaper, but we also need to recognise why landlords take deposits.
 A deposit protects against damage or default, so landlords must be confident their costs are covered before releasing the tenants’ money.”

 David Cox, chief executive at ARLA Propertymark, added:

 “We’ve been sitting on Ministry of Housing, Communities and Local Government Tenancy Deposit Protection Working Group for the past 12 months, looking at the problem and finding answers.

 “For deposit passporting to work we need to ensure that both the outgoing landlord’s deposit can be used if needed, while the incoming landlord has certainty they will get the full deposit they have agreed by the tenant.

 “Affordability for tenants of any bridging loan or insurance policy will be key if deposit passporting is going to be a workable and affordable solution for the future of deposits.”

 The announcement from Brokenshire came as the Government published a consultation on tenancy deposit reform.
-You can read the details by clicking here.
+View the Government consultation on tenancy deposit reform here.

 First-time landlord products soar